Important Update - Changes to the Money Purchase Annual Allowance

 What does this mean for me if I am impacted by the MPAA?

 For the time being, there will be no change to the current maximum limit which is £10,000 per year.
 If you exceed the money purchase annual allowance in a tax year, then you may be subject to an annual allowance tax charge.

-We recommend that you speak with a regulated financial adviser if you have any queries regarding the change and whether it may be relevant to your personal circumstances.
-If you do not have a financial adviser but would like to speak to one, please visit www.unbiased.co.uk or call them on 0800 023 6868 to obtain a list of financial advisers local to your area.
+If you have any queries or concerns about your maximum contribution allowance, we recommend that you speak to a regulated financial adviser.
+If you do not have a financial adviser but would like to speak to one, please visit www.unbiased.co.uk or call 0800 023 6868 to obtain a list of financial advisers in your local area.